Diocese of Cleveland: 1945 to 2000

 In November 1968, Issenmann asked all adults attending mass in the diocese to sign petitions of support for Humanae vitae, Pope Paul VI's 1969 encyclical against artificial birth control.
-Issenmann was the only bishop in the country to make that request of parishioners. issenmann retired in 1974 due to poor health.
+Issenmann was the only bishop in the country to make that request of parishioners. issenmann retired as bishop of Cleveland in 1974 due to poor health.
 Pope Paul VI in 1974 named Auxiliary Bishop James Hickey of the Diocese of Saginaw as the new bishop of Cleveland.
-Six years later, in 1980, the pope named him as archbishop of the Archdiocese of Washington.
+Six years later, in 1980, the pope named him as archbishop of the Archdiocese of Washington.John Paul II appointed Auxiliary Bishop Anthony Pilla to replace Hickey as bishop of Cleveland in 1980.

+2000 to 2010

+In 2005, 36 lay members of the diocese sued Pilla, accusing him of allowing $2 million in diocesan funds to be stolen.
+The judge dismissed the lawsuit, saying that the plaintiffs did not have the legal standing to sue in this case.In 2004, Pilla received an anonymous letter accusing Joseph Smith, the assistant treasurer for the diocese, of theft.
+After meeting with Pilla, the bishop put Smith administrative leave; Smith later resigned his position.
+In 2005, 36 parishioners sued the diocese, claiming that Smith and two other diocesan officials had diverted $2 million of diocese funds to their own businesses.After 26 years as bishop, Pilla resigned as bishop of Cleveland in 2006.On April 5, 2006, Pope Benedict XVI named Auxiliary Bishop Richard Lennon of the Archdiocese of Boston as the tenth bishop of Cleveland.